mantis3de/game-export-pipeline-docs/docs/panels/export.md

 ## Auto-cleanup on Export

-Four toggles control what happens to the mesh during export.
-These operate on a temporary copy — the original scene objects are not modified.
+These toggles control what happens to the mesh during export.
+They operate on a temporary copy — the original scene objects are not modified.

 | Toggle | Default | What it does |
 |---|---|---|